Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Nonchiral Perturbation of (first) Chiral-flat Exact Ground States

-where $j$ labels all the spin-valley flavors $\{\eta_{j},s_{j}\}$ where only either the $e_Y=+1$ or $e_Y=-1$ Chern basis are occupied in Eq.~(\ref{eq:U(4)U(4)-GS}), namely, half occupied.
+and $j$ labels all the spin-valley flavors $\{\eta_{j},s_{j}\}$ where only either the $e_Y=+1$ or $e_Y=-1$ Chern basis are occupied in Eq.~(\ref{eq:U(4)U(4)-GS}), namely, half occupied.
 This is because if both Chern basis bands of a valley-spin flavor $\{\eta,s\}$ are occupied (empty), $O_{\qq,\GG}^1$ will give zero upon acting on the subspace of flavor $\{\eta,s\}$, and yield zero perturbation energy.
 Since $O_{\qq,\GG}^1$ is off-diagonal in the Chern basis $e_Y$ index, if a valley-spin flavor $\{\eta,s\}$ only has one of the two Chern basis bands occupied, $O_{\qq,\GG}^1$ will not vanish when acting on $\{\eta,s\}$, and thus contribute a positive perturbation energy to it.
-Note that this also means for Chern number zero states at even fillings, the perturbation energy (\ref{seq-E1-nc0}) is exactly zero for the states $|\Psi_\nu\rangle$ we defined in Eq. (\ref{eq:U(4)-GS}), in agreement with our analysis in App.~\ref{app:exactgsnonchiralflat}.
+Note that the energy $U_1$ we defined here is equivalent to the coupling $\lambda$ in Ref.~\cite{bultinck_ground_2020} (but $U_2$ in Eq.~(\ref{seq:U2-def}) below is not considered in Ref.~\cite{bultinck_ground_2020}).
+Also, note that this also means for Chern number zero states at even fillings, the perturbation energy (\ref{seq-E1-nc0}) is exactly zero for the states $|\Psi_\nu\rangle$ we defined in Eq.~(\ref{eq:U(4)-GS}), in agreement with our analysis in App.~\ref{app:exactgsnonchiralflat}.

+At small $w_0$, the matrix elements $F_{+1}(\kk,\qq+\GG)$ are proportional to $w_0$, so the nonchiral perturbation energy $U_1$ per unit cell is proportional to $w_0^2$.
+Fig. \ref{fig:U1U0}(b) shows the numerically calculated value of $U_1$ as a function of $w_0$ (with $w_1=110$meV fixed) for twist angle $\theta=1.05^\circ$.